Cohen Enrichment Collection

 Fiction selected for the Cohen Collection falls into two categories: well-reviewed debut works in English and works in other languages newly translated into English.
 Nonfiction ranges broadly across many subject areas.
 From astronomy to zoology nonfiction titles are written for the well-educated layperson.
 Works selected in either fiction or nonfiction must be appropriate for an academic collection.

-The Cohen Collection is located on the 4th floor of the Langsam Library, immediately to the right when entering the building.
+The Cohen Collection is located in an alcove on the northside of the 5th floor of the Langsam Library.
 Books in the Cohen Collection are current publications.
 Every 6 months older books in the Cohen Collection are removed from the Cohen area to be shelved in the Langsam Library book stacks.

 Whether on the Cohen shelves or in the Langsam book stacks Cohen books are identifiable by their bookplate (shown above).